 h) Monitor and sustain: Establish control measures to monitor the performance of implemented improvements.
 Regularly review and update processes to ensure sustained improvement over time.

-By following these steps and incorporating the principles of Six Sigma, organisations can effectively implement the methodology and drive positive change within their processes, leading to improved efficiency, reduced defects, and increased customer satisfaction.
+By following these steps and incorporating the principles of Six Sigma, organisations can effectively implement the methodology and drive positive change within their processes.
+Adding Six Sigma to your resume not only showcases your expertise in process improvement but also highlights your ability to contribute to enhanced efficiency, reduced defects, and increased customer satisfaction.

 Take the next step in your professional journey and become a Six Sigma expert with our Six Sigma Green Belt Training – Signup now!